 Computer forensics is a growing industry.
 Job availability within the industry is expected to grow significantly as society uses computers more and more for everyday business.
 Currently, those who go to work for public and governmental agencies can expect to earn around $50,000 per year.

-Computer forensic investigators who choose to work for private industries and investigative firms generally do so on a contractual basis, which means work may not be as regular or steady.
+Computer forensic investigators and digital forensic experts who choose to work for private industries and investigative firms generally do so on a contractual basis, which means work may not be as regular or steady.
 However, the compensation may be significantly higher, with earning potential up to $200 to $400 per hour.

 Is a Career as a Forensic Computer Investigator Right for You?